DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/invoices-from-templates.md

 	Click **Next** to proceed to the next wizard page.

 4. The following page allows you to select a data source's type that provides data to your report.
-Choose **Database** and click **Next**.
+Select **Microsoft SQL Server** and click **Next**.

 	![ReportWizard-SelectDataSourceType](../../../../images/eurd-ReportWizard-SelectDataSourceType.png)